wolfswolke/DeathGarden_API_Rebirth/ReadMe.md

 - Shop
 - Messaging system
 - Currency system
+- Leveling at the end of the match
+- Getting Currency at the end of the match
 - Matchmaking via Steam P2P
 - Leaderboard doesn't crash anymore
 - GameNews (disabled atm because they mess InitOrGetGroup up)